-In today’s world, it is easy to get lost in semantics and especially those who are new to the field of Data Analysis, it feels like you are bombarded with a never-ending tale of jargons.
-Among these jargons, the most commonly used and often confused are Data Science, Machine Learning and AI Deep Learning.
+In today’s world, it is easy to get lost in semantics, and especially for those who are new to the field of Data Analysis, it feels like you are bombarded with a never-ending tale of jargon.
+Among these jargon, the most commonly used and often confused are Data Science, Machine Learning, and AI Deep Learning.

 As per the Experts

-Isaac Newton said “If I have seen further it is by standing on the shoulders of Giants.”
-Before elaborating on the obvious and nuanced differences between these three fields in later section, allow me to provide you with some excerpt and quote authors who have written books, papers and researched in these fields.
+Isaac Newton said, “If I have seen further, it is by standing on the shoulders of Giants.”
+Before elaborating on the obvious and nuanced differences between these three fields in the later section, allow me to provide some excerpts and quote authors who have written books, papers, and research in these fields.

-He also adds that “Data Engineering and processing are critical” and “to understand data science and data-driven business it is important to understand the differences”.
+He also adds that “Data Engineering and processing are critical” and “to understand data science and data-driven business, and it is important to understand the differences.”

-He then elaborates that how data engineering technologies help and assist the field of Data Science but are not to be confused with “Data Science technologies”.
+He then elaborates on how data engineering technologies help and assist the field of Data Science but are not to be confused with “Data Science technologies.”

-He takes the example of Big Data technologies such as Hadoop and MongoDB and clarifies that these are mere data processing technologies for data that are huge in quantity and are not to be confused with Data Science.
+He takes the example of Big Data technologies such as Hadoop and MongoDB.
+He clarifies that these are mere data processing technologies for huge quantities of data and are not to be confused with Data Science.

-The overlap between Data Science and ML is mentioned by Chikio Hayashi in ‘What is Data Science?
-Fundamental Concepts and a Heuristic Example‘ where he mentioned Data Science as a “concept to unify statistics, data analysis, machine learning and their related methods”.
+Chikio Hayashi mentions the overlap between Data Science and ML in ‘What is Data Science?
+Fundamental Concepts and a Heuristic Example‘ where he mentioned Data Science as a “concept to unify statistics, data analysis, machine learning, and their related methods.”

 Related read: What is Data Science?
 With Examples

-Now with some idea to what Data Science is, let us understand what ML means to the experts.
+Now with some idea of what Data Science is, let us understand what ML means to the experts.

-ML in very simple words, as stated by Aurélien Géron in ‘Hands-On Machine Learning with Scikit-Learn and TensorFlow’ is simply “the science (and art) of programming computers so they can learn from data”
+ML, in straightforward words, as stated by Aurélien Géron in ‘Hands-On Machine Learning with Scikit-Learn and TensorFlow, ’ is “the science (and art) of programming computers; so they can learn from data.”

-You may like read in detail: What is Machine Learning?
+You may like to read in detail: What is Machine Learning?

-A more engineering designed explanation is provided by Tom Mitchell in his book ‘Machine Learning’ where it is mentioned that “A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E”.
+A more engineering designed explanation is provided by Tom Mitchell in his book ‘Machine Learning’ where it is mentioned that “A computer program is said to learn from experience E concerning some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.”

 Artificial Intelligence (AI Deep Learning)

-In his book ‘Deep Learning’, Goodfellow explains the need for AI Deep Learning in terms of feature representation.
+In his book ‘Deep Learning,’ Goodfellow explains the need for AI Deep Learning in feature representation.
 Let us first understand what they mean by feature.
-They take an example of a Logistic Regression model that recommends whether the patient should opt for an cesarean delivery or not.
+They take an example of a Logistic Regression model that recommends whether the patient should opt for cesarean delivery or not.

-As the patients are not examined directly by the model, the model is fed with important information (example can be of blood pressure, if suffering from fever etc) and “each piece of information included in the representation of the patient is known as a feature”.
-However, Goodfellow then identifies the limitations of such a ML model pointing out that even though such a model is able to correlate the various inputs (features) with their corresponding outcomes, it fails to properly define these features.
+As the patients are not examined directly by the model, the model is fed with important information (example can be of blood pressure if suffering from fever, etc.), and “each piece of information included in the representation of the patient is known as a feature.”
+However, Goodfellow then identifies the limitations of such an ML model, pointing out that even though such a model can correlate the various inputs (features) with their corresponding outcomes, it fails to define these features properly.

-He takes the example of an MRI scan and points out that for a simple ML model such as Logistic Regression, a feature such as MRI Scan will be of no use as “Individual pixels in an MRI scan have negligible correlation with any complications that might occur during delivery”.
+He takes the example of an MRI scan.
+He points out that for a simple ML model such as Logistic Regression, a feature such as MRI Scan will be of no use as “Individual pixels in an MRI scan have a negligible correlation with any complications that might occur during delivery.”

-Thus many inputs may be translated into features that can be understood by a ML model but there are times when inputs cannot be successfully translated and extracted and this is where Deep Learning comes in as it “solves this central problem in representation learning by introducing representations that are expressed in terms of other, simpler representations”.
+Thus many inputs may be translated into features that an ML model can understand.
+Still, there are times when inputs cannot be successfully translated and extracted, and this is where Deep Learning comes in as it “solves this central problem in representation learning by introducing representations that are expressed in terms of other, simpler representations.”

 You may also like to read: 101 of Artificial Intelligence – What to know as a beginner?